dlodola/public/docs/_posts/2021-04-13-how-to-draw-limestones-in-python.md

 ## Using the custom pattern

 Below is a short script that was used to create Figure 1 with the addition of the custom limestone hatch pattern.
-All that is needed is to provided the value `L` to the `hatch` argument; the built-in hatch patterns continue to work as expected.
-If you have saved the above code into a separate Python script, you will need to import it here; doing so will automatically add the `LimestoneHatch` hatch.
+All that is needed is to provide the value `L` to the `hatch` argument; the built-in hatch patterns continue to work as expected.
+If you have saved the above code into a separate Python script, you will need to import it here; doing so will automatically add the `LimestoneHatch` hatch style.
 The output is shown in Figure 2.

 ```python
 import matplotlib.pyplot as plt